 - Alternatively – leave it till the spring.

 - To ‘extract’ the honey, cut out the entire combs and put them into buckets.
-Put the buckets into your warming cabinet with the thermostat set to 40-45 degrees centigrade and leave until the comb collapses and the honey melts; this should only take 24 hours.
-You can then either run it through a coarse sieve or if you want to be really efficient – shove the lot through your heather press.
+Put the buckets into your warming cabinet with the thermostat set to 40 degrees centigrade and leave till the honey is completely melted.
+The wax will not melt at this temperature but combs will collapse and float to the surface.
+This should only take 24 hours but leave for another day if necessary.
+You can then either lift off the cap of collapsed combs with a slotted spoon or a skimmer and run the honey first through a coarse sieve to remove the large pieces of wax and debris then through a fine cloth to clean it ready for bottling/sale.

-- Do not heat it so hot you melt the wax – that is not the aim.
-This temperature will cook the honey and irreparably denature those lovely enzymes and aromatics.
+- Be careful not to heat it so hot you melt the wax – that is not the aim.
+Beeswax melts at about 64 degrees and temperatures in that range will cook the honey and irreparably denature those lovely enzymes and aromatics.

 An alternative to stealing what is effectively the bees winter stores and possibly demoralising them completely, you could leave it on till spring and chop it out then.
 If they didn’t need it, it will still be there and if they did need it, you can be pleased you didn’t take it.